By Josh Brandon and Molly McCracken

 Comparing a living wage with minimum wage – Lynne Fernandez Errol Black Chair in Labour Issues

 Adequate minimum wage is in public interest – Molly McCracken – Director CCPA-MB

 By Lynne Fernandez

-The government was well aware that many were dreading yesterday’s budget: Non-profit organizations, healthcare workers, educators and public sector workers in general were bracing for Filmon flashbacks.
+The government was well aware that many were dreading Budget 2017.
+Non-profit organizations, healthcare workers, educators and public sector workers in general were bracing for Filmon flashbacks.
 Did the Conservative team take those fears into consideration when putting together the budget?
 Read More

 By Kirsten Bernas